cheng-01037/cheng-01037.github.io/_pages/about.md

   - /about.html
 ---

 I am a Lecturer in Healthcare Imaging at the [Department of Engineering Science, University of Oxford](https://eng.ox.ac.uk/).
 My research centres on data-efficient, robust, and user-friendly machine learning approaches for medical image/signal computing.
-Prior to joining Oxford, I worked as a postdoctoral researcher on cardiac MRI at the [Institute of Clinical Sciences, Imperial College London](https://www.imperial.ac.uk/institute-clinical-sciences/) from May 2023 to April 2024.
+Prior to joining Oxford, I worked as a postdoctoral researcher on machine learning for cardiovascular science at the [Institute of Clinical Sciences, Imperial College London](https://www.imperial.ac.uk/institute-clinical-sciences/) from May 2023 to April 2024.
 Before that, I obtained my PhD in Computing Research from the [Department of Computing, Imperial College London](https://www.imperial.ac.uk/computing/) in April 2023.

 Research Interest
 ------
-Medical image computing, Machine Learning, Medical ultrasound, MRI, Cardiac imaging
+**Keywords:** Medical image computing, Machine Learning, Medical ultrasound, MRI, Robustness, Uncertainty, Human-machine collaboration.

+My research centres on machine learning and computer vision approaches for medical data interpretation and analysis.
+We aim at 1. streamlining clinical workflows and improving patient outcomes with easy-to-deploy, robust, and trustworthy machine learning approaches; 2. enhancing human-machine collaborations in clinical settings through both novel algorithms and user studies; 3. accelerating medical science research, especially those involving imaging phenotypes, with machine learning approaches.
+Topics of our research include but are not limited to the following:

 - Multimodal machine learning for healthcare data (e.g., image, signal, and language)
-- Domain generalization and uncertainty modeling for trustworthy machine learning for medical image computing
+- Domain generalization and uncertainty modeling for easy-to-deploy and trustworthy machine learning
-- Few-/zero-shot learning for data-efficient machine learning in medical image computing
+- Few-/zero-shot learning for improving data efficiency on long-tailed medical data
-- Machine learning for medical scientific discoveries (e.g., cardiovascular sciences)
+- Machine learning for medical scientific discoveries (e.g., cardiovascular science)
 - Applications of the above learning approaches in addressing clinical and medical research challenges.

 We are also part of the [Oxford Biomedical Image Analysis Cluster (BioMedIA)](https://eng.ox.ac.uk/biomedical-image-analysis/).

 Opening